acend/kubernetes-basics-training/content/en/docs/05/_index.md

 ## Task {{% param sectionnumber %}}.2: Availability during Deployment

 {{% onlyWhenNot openshift %}}
-In our deployment configuration inside the rolling update strategy section we define that our application has to be always be available during an update: `maxUnavailable: 0`
+In our deployment configuration inside the rolling update strategy section we define that our application has to be always available during an update: `maxUnavailable: 0`

 You can directly edit the deployment (or any resource) with: